Jubilee:

 Vernon Can Read!
 A Memoir by

-Annette Gordon-Reed in Books, et al (Hardcover - October
+Annette Gordon-Reed (Books), et al (Hardcover - October

 2001) Editions: